 The wine is a blend of 80% Treixadura, 15% Godello and 5% Loureira fermented in temperature-controlled stainless steel tanks and then aged on the lees for 3-6 months to add depth.

 The wine is aromatic with aromas of white flowers, grapefruit and green apple.
 The palate is lively with brisk acidity, white peach and a delightful savouriness that prompts you to reach for another glass.

-The Viura for this wine was harvested at the end of September 2015.
-This variety gives fruity wines with floral notes, however also has noteable acidity.
-The grapes underwent static maceration without destalking for 16 hours.
-Alcoholic fermentation was carried out at 14°C - 16°C for 15 days.
-The wine was bottled in January 2016 and was held in bottle for two months before being released to the market.
+The grapes were harvested at the end of September.
+This variety gives fruity wines with floral notes but also has noteable levels of acidity.
+The grapes underwent static maceration without de-stalking for 16 hours.
+Fermentation was carried out at a controlled temperature of between 14 and 16°C for 15 days.
+The wine then remained in bottle for two months before being released to the market.

-This Viura 2015 shows a bright yellow green colour.
+This Viura has a bright yellow and green colour.
 On the nose it is fresh with intense herbal aromas including fennel.
 There is also a notable presence of white fruits such as pear and surprisingly also orange peel.
 On the palate this wine is full, round and lively with aniseed notes which together with the fruit gives freshness.
 It is long and persistent.

 This young, fresh wine should be served well chilled and is ideal with salads, fish and white meats.